Digital tax reforms have fraud in their sights Conversations

 The lessons learned from working remotely — and the positive spin-offs of lockdowns — should not be lost.

 COVID-19 and real estate: what now for the office?
-Advisory
+Conversations

 With many homes now a workplace, how will commercial property perform when lockdowns lift?

-Private equity hunts for good news as M&A optimism vanishes Advisory
+Private equity hunts for good news as M&A optimism vanishes Conversations

 European dealmakers expected 2020 to be rough for M&A but COVID-19 has all but crushed any remaining confidence.